-Having a robust leadership pipeline remains as one of the critical talent management issue facing organizations around the world operating in a VUCA business environment as this would contribute towards the development of a the sustainable competitive advantage of the organization.
-This is achieved by cultivating emerging talent early while enhancing organizational capability.
+Having a robust leadership pipeline remains as one of the critical talent management issue facing organisations around the world operating in a VUCA business environment as this would contribute towards the development of a the sustainable competitive advantage of the organisation.
+This is achieved by cultivating emerging talent early while enhancing organisational capability.
 Developing a leadership pipeline starts with identifying and then transforming high-potential individuals to a variety of developmental opportunities and experiences.

 Executive and leadership training programs may be strengthened, broadened and deepened to include inspiring and engaging others, as well as Cognitive Readiness and Critical Thinking skills.
 These capabilities can be addressed by incorporating specific activities and exercises designed to increase awareness of their impact and importance in familiar techniques, such as case studies or applicable business simulations.

 Additionally, opportunities for application and practice can be provided in experience based approaches where participants work to apply the concepts and skills directly to real business issues, while colleagues and facilitators provide feedback based on behaviors they observed during their work together.

 High-potential employees embody passion and are characterized by a quick movement through various roles in a company, a carefully monitored career path, and an elite, but usually secretive, status.
 As the future leaders of their organisations, high-potentials slide into new positions, receive special coaching and mentoring, and are expected to deliver superior performances.